x75/x75.github.io/_posts/2020-08-19-jetpack-the-story-3-enter-germany.md

 > recap

-In [part one](/2020/02/20/jetpack-the-story-1-init) we talked about the the time and the things leading up to the agreement to create Jetpack Cognition Lab and on what terms this is going to occur.
+In [part one](/2020/02/20/jetpack-the-story-1-init) we talked about the time and the things leading up to the decision to found Jetpack Cognition Lab and on what terms this is going to occur.
 [Part two](/2020/02/28/jetpack-the-story-2-make) covered the mechanics of creating a Delaware C Corporation and making the first steps with the baby company.
-This part contains the record of registering the business locally in Germany.
+This third part contains the record of registering the business locally in Germany.

 > enter Germany